Going out and meet the developer community while giving technical talks is something I

 goes both ways: with every presentation, I teach something and learn something new myself.

-I try to keep an up-to-date schedule of my upcoming talks up on Lanyrd.
+I keep a schedule of my upcoming talks here.
+Previous talks are on Lanyrd.

 Here's a list of podcasts I have been a guest on: